TFCC Tear | Palmer & Atzei Classification

 Radioulnar Ligaments (Dorsal and Volar)

 These originate from the sigmoid notch of the radius and insert at the ulnar styloid base and the fovea.
-They are the primary stabilizers of the DRUJ.
-The deep fibers (ligamentum subcruentum) insert at the fovea; the superficial fibers insert at the base of the ulnar styloid.
+They constitute the pc-TFCC and are the primary stabilizers of the DRUJ.
+The deep fibers insert at the fovea; the superficial fibers insert at the base of the ulnar styloid.
 Foveal disruption produces significant DRUJ instability.

+The ulnolunate and ulnotriquetral ligaments form the dc-TFCC together with the distal hammock structure, providing ulnocarpal support.
 The ECU subsheath stabilizes the extensor carpi ulnaris tendon in the ulnar groove, contributing to overall ulnar wrist stability.
-The meniscus homologue is a loose fold of synovial tissue contributing to joint lubrication.

 ⓘ Key Takeaway

 The fovea — a small depression at the base of the ulnar styloid — is the most clinically important anatomical landmark in TFCC pathology.
-Foveal tears involving the deep fibers of the radioulnar ligaments produce true DRUJ instability, driving much of the Atzei classification.
+Foveal tears involving the deep fibers of the radioulnar ligaments (pc-TFCC) produce true DRUJ instability.
+This distinction between dc-TFCC and pc-TFCC is the foundation of the Atzei classification.

 Why Classification Matters